 • Exercise regularly during the day or at least a few hours before bedtime.

-• Avoid caffeine and alcohol close to bedtime and give up smoking.
+• Avoid caffeine close to bedtime and give up smoking.

 Adolescents have different challenges when it comes to sleep hygiene due to an increased desire to stay up late, social media, extra-curricular activities, and academic pressure.
 The Center for Disease Control and Prevention lists the following sleep hygiene tips specifically for young adults: